Shaxzy/NIXWARE-CSGO/README.md

 # NIXWARE-CSGO
 Source code of Nixware.
-Cheat doesn't inject for some reason, fix it uself or just paste from it
+Cheat doesn't inject for some reason, fix it yourself or just paste from it

 ## Fully fixed source
 Download here (shonax fix):